-It is not unusual to see felony drug charges in Phoenix after a car search.
+It is not unusual to see felony drug charges after a car search.
 However, police are limited by the law as far as when they are allowed to search your car for drugs.
-As a Phoenix drug possession attorney, here is a little information I’d like to share with you about car searches.
+As drug possession attorneys, here is a little information we would like to share with you about car searches.

 When Can the Police Search My Car for Drugs?